The Bell Food Group at a glance

 Fresh meat, poultry, charcuterie and seafood

-In Switzerland and Austria, we have an integrated production process for poultry and control the entire value chain, from the egg to the final, ready-to-serve product.
-We are a major provider of chicken products in Switzerland through Bell and market leader in Austria with Hubers Landhendl.
+In Switzerland and Austria, we have an integrated production process for poultry and control the entire value chain, from the egg to the final, ready-to-serve poultry product.
+We are an important provider of chicken products with market leader Hubers Landhendl in Austria and Bell in Switzerland.
 Süddeutsche Truthahn AG is a significant provider of top-quality regional turkey products in Bavaria.
-We are one of the leading manufacturers of poultry products from programmes with higher animal welfare standards (e.g. organic) in the DACH countries (Germany, Austria and Switzerland).
+We are one of the leading manufacturers of poultry products from programmes with higher animal welfare standards in the DACH countries.
+Bell is thus one of the most important producers of organic poultry in Europe.

 Bell Seafood is the leading provider of seafood in Switzerland.
-This agile and experienced unit very successfully markets fresh domestic and imported fish, crustaceans, seafood and frozen products.
-The product range is aimed at self-service and over-the-counter sales by Swiss retailers as well as the food service sector.
+This experienced unit very successfully markets fresh domestic and imported fish, crustaceans, seafood and frozen products.
+The product range mostly comes from sustainable sources and is aimed at self-service and over-the-counter sales by Swiss retailers as well as the food service sector.

 Eisberg specialises in the production of freshly cut salads and also offers a wide range of cut vegetable and fruit selections.
 The range is expanded with innovative products such as smoothie mixes and salad dressings.
-Eisberg is either the leader or a market determinant in the production of fresh cut salads in Switzerland and Eastern Europe.
+With eight production plants in Switzerland, Hungary, Poland, Romania and Austria, we are close to our customers and can guarantee perfectly fresh products.
+Eisberg is the leading provider in the production of freshly cut salads in Switzerland and Eastern Europe.

-Hügli supplements the existing convenience range with non-perishable convenience products.
-These include soup, sauces, bouillons, seasoning mixes, dressings and dips, desserts, functional foods, chilled herb-based products and vegetarian and vegan products.
+Hügli is the specialist for non-perishable convenience products.
+These include soup, sauces, bouillons, seasoning mixes, dressings and dips, desserts, functional foods, chilled herb products, menu components and vegetarian and vegan products.
+Most ranges are available as dry or liquid products.
 Hügli supplies the food service sector, manufactures products for branded companies, the retail sector as well as the food processing industry and distributes its own brand products, primarily products certified as organic.
 Hügli is a leading provider of non-perishable convenience products in its domestic markets of Switzerland and Germany.
-Hügli also has production plants in Italy, Spain, the UK, the Netherlands and Eastern Europe.
+Hügli also has production plants in Italy, Spain, the UK, the Netherlands and the Czech Republic.
 An international network of production facilities is supplemented by its own sales organisations in Austria, Hungary, Slovakia and Poland.

 Elements such as animal husbandry and feeding methods are important criteria in meat production.
-The Bell Food Group has defined clear basic rules for the purchase of animals for slaughter, meat and fish in relevant guidelines.
-The route taken by the meat is fully documented and can be traced all the way from receipt of the raw materials to the individual consumer unit.
+The Bell Food Group has defined clear basic rules for the purchase of slaughter animals, meat and fish in corresponding guidelines.
+Domestic sources are preferred, taking into account our own quality standards and availability.
+The route taken by the meat is fully documented and can be traced all the way from receipt of the raw materials to the individual consumer units.

-Whenever possible, Eisberg obtains the raw materials for its salads from regional producers in the catchment area of its production plants.
-A team of Eisberg specialists supports all suppliers with on-site advice and help.
-Thanks to a strong network covering a number of countries, Eisberg can procure raw materials in its usual top quality even in adverse weather conditions.
+Whenever possible, the raw materials for salads are procured from regional producers in the catchment area of the production plants.
+The Eisberg production plant that opened in Marchtrenk in Austria in 2019 contracted some 20 local producers to deliver its raw materials.
+A team of Eisberg specialists assists all suppliers with on-site advice and support.
+Eisberg operates its own purchasing office in Spain, one of Europe’s biggest production countries.
+Thanks to a strong procurement network covering a number of countries, Eisberg can meet demand in its usual top quality even in adverse weather conditions.

-Hilcona favours growing its own raw materials through its subsidiary Hilcona Agrar.
-Where this is not possible, Hilcona works together with long-standing suppliers.
-99 percent of its vegetables come from around 350 contract farmers in Switzerland and Liechtenstein.
+Hilcona grows its own raw materials through its subsidiary Hilcona Agrar.
+Where this is impossible, Hilcona works together with long-standing suppliers.
+Sixty percent of its vegetables come from around 350 contract farmers in Switzerland and Liechtenstein.
 Only certified Swiss organic soya is used for the production of its tofu products.